ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ## Authentication methods
 {: #authentication methods}

 {{site.data.keyword.cloudant_short_notm}} is accessed by using an HTTPS API.
 Where the API endpoint requires it, the user is authenticated for every HTTPS request {{site.data.keyword.cloudant_short_notm}} receives.
-During provisioning, available authentication methods are either 'Use both legacy credentials and IAM' or 'Use only IAM'.
-For more details see the [IAM Guide](../guides/iam.md) or legacy [Authentication API doc](../api/authenitication.md).
+During provisioning, the available authentication methods include 'Use both legacy credentials and IAM' or 'Use only IAM'.
+For more information, see the [IAM guide](../guides/iam.html){:new_window} or the legacy [Authentication API document](../api/authentication.html){:new_window}.

-After provisioning a {{site.data.keyword.cloudant_short_notm}} instance, the connection URL and IAM authorization details can be found when generating new credentials in the Service Credentials tab of the {{site.data.keyword.cloud_notm}} Dashboard. {{site.data.keyword.cloudant_short_notm}} legacy username and password will also be included if this option was chosen during provisioning.
+After provisioning an {{site.data.keyword.cloudant_short_notm}} instance, the connection URL and IAM authorization details can be found when generating new credentials in the Service Credentials tab of the {{site.data.keyword.cloud_notm}} Dashboard.
+If you chose this option during provisioning, the {{site.data.keyword.cloudant_short_notm}} legacy user name and password is also included.

 ## High availability, disaster recovery, and backup
 {: #high-availability-disaster-recovery-and-backup}